top of page

 In the relentless freezing darkness of my small timber-boarded room, my frugal possessions career off my mostly bare wooden cupboard.
 They scatter in different directions across the threadbare rug, their unscheduled flight caused by my shivering and fully-uniformed body launching itself in the general direction of a near-invisible tin bucket close to my bed.
 I hope my aim is good.
 I am so sick.

-Sitting on the NAAFI’s hard wooden bench, I knew from the first bite that the greasy pork sausages doused in extremely lumpy and chewy onion gravy would push my well being’s luck – but I was absolutely starving.
+Sitting on the NAAFI’s hard wooden bench, I knew from the first bite that the greasy pork sausages doused in extremely lumpy and chewy onion gravy would push my well-being’s luck – but I was absolutely starving.
 I needed a square meal after a long and stressful day ferrying three Supermarine Spitfires, two Hawker Hurricanes and an Avro Anson to four different and challenging frontline RAF airfields – one of which had just filled in several crater holes from a Luftwaffe bombing raid.
 I’m glad I hadn’t appeared in amongst that mayhem!

-To date, as an ATA girl, I’ve delivered 437 newly manufactured aircraft of various types to active and frontline RAF airfields and repair bases.
+As an ATA girl, I’ve delivered 437 newly manufactured aircraft of various types to active and frontline RAF airfields and repair bases.

 The thought of my next ferrying flight in just over one hour, at 7.35 a.m., makes me retch even more, even though my stomach – surely – must be empty by now.
 My knees ache, and my body broadcasts that it’s had enough.
 This torture has to stop.

-Finally, the CO, after a cheery farewell, kicks us out of the room to get on with it!
+Finally, after a cheery farewell, the CO kicks us out of the room to get on with it!
 No dual instruction, no help, no nothing.

 My mind reels in different directions.
 Am I delirious?
 Am I fit to fly?
 I feel strangely detached from my surroundings.
 Do I have proper food poisoning?
 Have my mind and body reached their limit?
 I panic – I really panic!
 Is my nerve evaporating before my eyes?